Master of Liberal Studies (Art History)

 Related Programs

-Students interested in the Master of Liberal Studies (Art History) may also explore related programs that complement their interests and career goals.
-These programs offer additional opportunities to broaden their understanding of art and culture.
+Students interested in the Master of Liberal Studies (Art History) program may also consider related fields that complement their interests and career goals.
+These programs provide additional opportunities to expand their knowledge of art and culture.

 - Master of Liberal Studies (Literary Arts)